edysfy/Group_website/uxDesign.md

   <img align="center" src="src/assets/logos/treelogowhite.png" width="250px">
   </p>

-## Implementation of the initial search and post form.
+## Implementation of the initial search bar and post form.

 At this stage, we have a basic prototype.
 We were getting used to Mapbox and its GeoJson requirements.
 Before dealing with user authentication, we wanted to display GeoJson data on the map, implement a basic search filter, and allow users to post by clicking on a button, and routing users to a post page so they can make a post.
 Ed, suggested that we get rid of the white map, and use a black map as the contrast between pink was preferred.
 After some feedback from family and friends, It became obvious that the black map was preferred over this theme.
 This is what the application looked like after implementing those features.